Table of Contents

 Just like all the other leverage exchanges, the United States is geo-blocked, which means that if you are in the US, you’re prohibited from logging in to Bybit USA.
-If you are in the US and need to access your Bybit account you’ll need a VPN (Virtual Private Network).
-A VPN will allow you to hide your IP so you can successfully log in to Bybit and access your funds.
-Most traders in crypto use NordVPN when trading Bitcoin.
+You can check out list of crypto exchanges in USA.

 Bybit Bitcoin Trading Fees & Rebates

 Bybit has the same fee structure as BitMEX.
 However, Bybit has a very low withdrawal fee of 0.0005 BTC, compared to the average on other exchanges which is roughly 0.0008 – 0.0009 BTC.
 This means that the Bybit withdrawal fee is 41% lower than the Bitcoin exchange average.
 You can compare the fees between the exchanges in our Bitcoin trading exchange list.